Welcome on Biosphere, IFB Cloud for Life Sciences

 • The RAINBio catalogue to select the bioinformatics cloud appliances for your analysis.

-• An operating center to manage your cloud deployments with single virtual machines (VM) or complex applications with multiple VMs.
+• The dashboard to manage your cloud deployments with single virtual machines (VM) or complex applications with multiple VMs.

-• A data center showing the public reference databases available in the IFB's clouds.
+• The data center showing the public reference databases available in the IFB's clouds.

 Bioinformatics Virtual Research Environments

-The Biosphere bioinformatics apps are available in the RAINBio catalogue and provide scientists with pre-defined thematics environments, base appliances, web-based and desktop appliances.
-In case no available apps is fully satisfying your needs, you have the administration rights (sudo) in your environment to tune the installation of bioinformatics tools and configurations.
+The Biosphere bioinformatics apps are referenced in the RAINBio catalogue and provide scientists with pre-defined bioinformatics environments, base appliances, web-based and desktop appliances.
+In case none of the available apps is fully satisfying your needs, you have the administration rights (sudo) in your environment to tune the installation of bioinformatics tools and configurations.
 You can also deploy some apps with your own container image or configure the deployment with your own git repository (Infrastructure as Code).

 Domain-specific environments: